The October Horse

 The October Horse is the sixth novel in Colleen McCullough's Masters of Rome series.
+It was first published in November 2002 by Century in UK and Simon & Schuster in USA.

 Plot introduction

 The book begins with Gaius Julius Caesar's Egyptian campaign in Alexandria, his final battles with the Republicans led by Metellus Scipio, Cato the Younger, Titus Labienus and the brothers Pompeius in Africa and Spain, and ultimately Caesar's assassination on the Ides of March by Marcus Brutus, Gaius Cassius and the Liberators.
 The latter stages of The October Horse chronicle the death of Cicero, the emergence of Octavian and his battles with Mark Antony, and conclude with the Battle of Philippi.

 Explanation of the novel's title

 The title of the book comes from a peculiar chariot race in Rome on the Ides of October, after which the right-hand horse of the winning team was sacrificed to the Roman gods.
 Then two teams, one from the Subura and the other from the Via Sacra, competed for the Horse's head.
 Julius Caesar, figuratively the best war horse in Rome, represents the October Horse in this novel.